American Redstart (Setophaga ruticilla)

 Where and When to Spot

-American Redstart is a migratory bird.
-First individuals can be spotted in spring.
-They prefer tense vegetation of bushes and trees and once the leaves have grown, more difficult to spot.
-Watch out for males during breeding season as they are then very active, chasing each other.
-Females are usually not that far away but better hidden and less active.
+The American Redstart is a migratory bird, with the first individuals appearing in spring.
+They prefer dense vegetation of bushes and trees, making them more challenging to spot once the leaves have grown.
+During the breeding season, males are particularly active, often engaging in lively chases.
+Females are usually nearby but are better hidden and less active.

 Location | Spring | Summer | Autumn | Winter |